strikerdlm/aeromedical-multiagent/README.md

    - `o3 with web search` for current information

 **Example questions:**
-- "Explain quantum computing and its applications in cryptography"
+- "What are the cardiovascular effects of microgravity on long-duration spaceflight?"
-- "What are the latest developments in artificial intelligence?"
+- "Analyze the latest developments in aviation medicine and their safety implications"
-- "How does photosynthesis work at the molecular level?"
+- "How does hypoxia affect pilot performance at high altitudes?"
-- **[Paste research paper] + "Summarize the key findings and methodology"**
+- **[Paste research paper] + "Summarize the key findings and clinical implications for aviation medicine"**

 ## 🌐 Flowise API Flow